EASA (software): History

 In 2004; P&G became the first enterprise customer.

 As of 2005, EASA has an Excel interface for direct links between an EASA application and spreadsheets.
 The Excel specific capability enables a wide range of industries to employ EASA, including financial, insurance, pharmaceutical, logistics and manufacturing.

+On July 15, 2022, EASA was acquired by Volaris Group, one of six operating groups of Constellation Software Inc. CSI is a leading worldwide provider of software and related services, with revenues exceeding $5 billion, and is listed on the Toronto Stock Exchange under the symbol "CSU".
+The full press release can be found here.

 Product and services

 EASA software enables “citizen developers” to create fit-for-purpose web apps.